hil-se/FairBalance/README.md

 ```

 #### Acknowledgement
 This work is built on [AIF360](https://github.com/Trusted-AI/AIF360).
-The [aif360](https://github.com/hil-se/FairBalance/tree/main/aif360) folder is directed from the [AIF360](https://github.com/Trusted-AI/AIF360) repo.
+The [aif360](https://github.com/hil-se/FairBalance/tree/main/aif360) folder is directed cloned from the [AIF360](https://github.com/Trusted-AI/AIF360) repo on May 1st 2021.
 It is a great platform facilitating the creation and reproduction of AI bias mitigation algorithms.